OpenIndiana/oi-docs/docs/handbook/sunray.md

 We want to install an other version of the gnome packages as defined in userland-incorporation meta-package and relaese the version locks like shown above.
 </div>

-## Install from current Hipster (2019)
+## Install on current Hipster (2022)

-If you installed new Hipster, it is necessary to install GNOME packages before they were obsoleted from Hipster.
+If you have installed new Hipster, it is necessary to install GNOME packages for GDM and its greeter-session.
+For user session it is fine to select 'Mate Session', it is no longer necessary to install other packages needed by Gnome Session (only Gnome packages which Mate session still uses).

 Last known working OpenIndiana GNOME packages versions are the following:

 ```
-gnome-desktop@2.32.1
-gnome-menus@2.30.5
-gnome-panel@2.32.1
 gnome-session@2.32.1
 gnome-settings-daemon@2.32.1
 gdm@2.30.7
-libgweather@2.30.3
-metacity@2.30.3
 libgnomekbd@2.32.0
-libwnck@2.30.7
 ```

 These are still in hipster repo, but are obsoleted empty metapackages.